 Students may choose one of the following UK-branded cloud email options:

-Dentistry, Nursing and Medical students (most students on MC domain) are required to use local exchange email.
-Exchange accounts are set up for Medical Center students and emails will be sent to that mailbox when they are not sent to your University Email Address (UEA).
-If you have a cloud email account activated, then emails sent to your University Email Address (FirstName.LastName@uky.edu) will arrive in your cloud email inbox, but when your link blue user ID is used for email (UserID@uky.edu), then the email will arrive in your exchange inbox.
+Dentistry, Nursing and Medical students (most students on MC domain) are required to use Office 365 email.
+Office 365 accounts are set up for Medical Center students and emails will be sent to that mailbox when they are not sent to your University Email Address (UEA).

 |20MB||Email Attachment Size||25MB|